SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Introduction

-In this paper, we propose sweep reconstruction, which segments and reconstructs raw input sweeps from spinning LiDAR to obtain reconstructed sweeps with higher frequency.
-Specifically, the sweep reconstruction method uses the characteristics of continuous scanning of spinning LiDAR to segment each full sweep into 3 sweep segments, and then successively join each sweep segment together with the next 2 sweep segments to obtain a reconstructed full sweep (as shown in Fig. \ref{fig1}).
-After performing the above steps for each sweep segment, each raw sweep becomes 3 reconstructed full sweeps, whose frequency are 3X higher.
-The increased frequency shortens the time interval between two consecutive sweeps, and thus reduces the error of IMU pre-integration.
-Therefore, sweep reconstruction can not only increase the frequency of sweeps, but also improve the accuracy of LIO joint optimization via reducing IMU pre-integration errors.
+In this paper, we found that our previous proposed sweep reconstruction method can reduce the accumulative error of predicted state by reducing the time interval of IMU measurements integration for iEKF based LIO systems by using high-frequent reconstructed sweeps, and in turn achieve more accurate and robust state estimation results.
+Specifically, the sweep reconstruction method uses the characteristics of continuous scanning of spinning LiDAR to segment and reconstruct raw input sweeps from spinning LiDAR to obtain reconstructed sweeps with higher frequency (as shown in Fig. \ref{fig1}).
+The increased frequency shortens the time interval between two consecutive sweeps, thus reduces the time interval of IMU measurements integration and increasing the frequency of state update.
+Therefore, the sweep reconstruction can not only increase the frequency of output pose, but also improve the accuracy of state estimation of iEKF based LIO.
+In addition, to prevent inaccurate trajectory caused by multiple inconsistent distortion correction to a particular point, we further propose to perform distortion correction for each segment, which ensured the accuracy of estimated trajectory and map.